Why do people pay an "extra" amount when paying back a loan?

 - Pie Chart Loan Payment Total Allocated to Principal and Interest with Extra Payments

 - Pie Chart Showing Breakout of Investments and the Gain on the Investments

-When you were searching for an extra payment calculator, you probably just wanted to see how much interest you could save if you were to start making additional loan payments.
-You probably didn't expect there to be so many things to consider.
+When you were searching for an extra payment calculator, you probably just wanted to see how much interest you could save.
+You didn't expect there to be so many things to consider.

 Don't feel as if you need to digest all of this in one sitting.
 Come back and try different scenarios.
 Make different assumptions.

 But remember, the point is, no matter what decision you make, the calculator will help you to make an informed one.